baduelp/baduelp.github.io/about.md

 <img align="left" src="/images/IMG_20191219_160240~2sq.jpg" style="margin-right: 15px;" width="100">

 Currently a CNRS researcher (Chargé de Recherche), I was recruited in 2021 in the Genome dynamics and epigenetic variation ([GDEV](http://www.ibens.ens.fr/spip.php?rubrique37&lang=en)) group of Dr. Vincent Colot to study transposable elements (TEs) dynamics in the <em>Arabidopsis</em> genus.
-Before my post-doc in the GDEV group, I completed my Ph.D. in the lab of Dr. Kirsten Bomblies at Harvard University where I studied the adaptation and evolution of polyploid <em>Arabidopsis arenosa</em> populations, which I then further studied for patterns of genome evolution during a short postdoc at the John Innes Centre in Norwich, UK.
+Before joining the GDEV group as a post-doc in 2017, I completed my Ph.D. in the lab of Dr. Kirsten Bomblies at Harvard University where I studied the adaptation and evolution of polyploid <em>Arabidopsis arenosa</em> populations, which I then further investigated for patterns of genome evolution during a short postdoc at the John Innes Centre in Norwich, UK.

 #### Research history